 For scratches that require a more controlled application of remover, you need look no further than your medicine cabinet.
 A bottle of clear nail polish packs potent ingredients that can diminish flaws and beautify glass without fading or damaging it.
 Use the polish’s applicator brush to spread a thin layer over the entire scratch.
 The clear polish will fill in any grooves, dissipating visible dings.
 Let the polish dry for about an hour so it can cure over the glass, then wipe it away with a clean, dry cloth dipped in nail polish remover to dissolve any polish left behind on the surface of the glass.

-Another way to render your glass surfaces scratch-free is to softly sand and buff them bright with a metal polish product like Brasso Multi-Purpose Metal Polish, which you can buy on Amazon or at your local home center).
+Another way to render your glass surfaces scratch-free is to softly sand and buff them bright with a metal polish product.
+(Many DIYers swear by Brasso Multi-Purpose Metal Polish, which you can buy on Amazon or at your local home center).
 First, clean the metal and wipe it dry to get rid of any dust or debris that could further damage the surface.
 Next, apply the polish to a cotton ball or clean cloth, and gently rub it into the scratch using a circular motion.
 Follow up with a clean, damp cloth to remove any of the remaining solution and reveal a smooth, like-new product.
 Remember to avoid extra application of the metal polish, as its abrasive qualities could end up doing more harm than good.